NaNdaWteK/polymerlearning/steps.markdown

 We learn about the hidden attribute, than can hide our components it is true boolean.

 We add the main webcomponent pl-game, that can start the fight, showing the enemy for start one fight.

+## Step 2

+At step 2 we learn about observers, there are the most important type of observer, in future leassons we add new one

+* There is one properti observer in game webcomponent
+* There is array observe in loser webcomponent, we learn we need notifyPath to notify changes in a subproperty